Nitrokey/nitrokey-documentation/nethsm/administration.rst

       .. code-block::

-         Passphrase:
+         New passphrase:
          Repeat for confirmation:
+         Current passphrase:
+         Warning: The unlock passphrase cannot be reset without knowing the current value.
+If the unlock passphrase is lost, neither can it be reset to a new value nor can the NetHSM be unlocked.
+         Do you want to continue? [y/N]: y
-         Updated the unlock passphrase for localhost:8443
+         Updated the unlock passphrase for NetHSM localhost:8443
    .. tab:: REST API
       Information about the `/config/unlock-passphrase` endpoint can be found in the `API documentation <https://nethsmdemo.nitrokey.com/api_docs/index.html#/default/PUT_config-unlock-passphrase>`__.